AngelAngelov/users-api/README.md

 Simple API that exposes functionality to create, read, update and delete (CRUD) users.

+Application does not have graphic interface just rest api.

+SQLite is used as a database.

 User model:

  - **id** - a unique user id